VerseCrafter: Dynamic Realistic Video World Model with 4D Geometric Control: Conclusion

 \section{Conclusion}

-We presented \textbf{VerseCrafter}, a geometry-driven video world model that exposes an explicit 4D Geometric Control state, built from a static background point cloud and per-object 3D Gaussian trajectories in a shared world frame.
-Coupled with the GeoAdapter that conditions a frozen Wan2.1 backbone, this design enables high-fidelity video generation with precise, disentangled control over camera and multi-object motion.
-To support training and evaluation, we constructed \textbf{VerseControl4D}, a large-scale real-world dataset with automatically annotated camera and object trajectories.
-Experiments and ablations show that VerseCrafter delivers superior visual quality and more accurate 3D control than existing controllable video generators and world models, highlighting 4D Geometric Control as a promising interface for future work on dynamic world simulation and editing.
+We present \textbf{VerseCrafter}, a geometry-driven video world model built upon an explicit \textbf{4D Geometric Control}, represented by a static background point cloud and per-object 3D Gaussian trajectories in a shared world coordinate frame.
+Coupled with GeoAdapter, which conditions a frozen Wan2.1 backbone on rendered 4D control maps, this design enables high-fidelity video generation with precise, disentangled control over camera and multi-object motion.
+To support training and evaluation, we construct \textbf{VerseControl4D}, a real-world dataset with automatically derived prompts and rendered 4D control maps, comprising 35K training samples.
+Experiments and ablations show that VerseCrafter delivers superior visual quality and more accurate joint camera and object motion than existing controllable video generators and video world models, highlighting 4D Geometric Control as a promising interface for future work on dynamic world simulation and editing.